 Milhazes studied public communication in Rio de Janeiro from 1978-1981.
 She attended Escola de artes visuais do Parque Lage from 1980-1982.
 She has said that Henri Matisse, Piet Mondrian, and the Brazilian artist Tarsal do Amaral were her three primary influences.

-As a South American artist from Rio de Janeiro, Milhazes was undoubtedly influenced by Samba modernism of the 1930s, although her work also owes something to the Post-Modern movement of pattern and decoration, possibly to Philip Taaffe, who might have provided a blueprint for her.
+As a South American artist from Rio de Janeiro, Milhazes was undoubtedly influenced by Samba modernism of the 1930s, although her work also owes something to the Post-Modern Pattern and Decoration Movement as well as to artist Philip Taaffe, who possibly provided a blueprint for her.
+Nineteenth century embroidery work and the patterns of contemporary “Carnivale” costumes also find their way into her work.

 She creates vivid compositions, which incorporate a variety of formats and medium: collage, sculpture, ceramics, mobiles, foil, and paint.
 She loves to use brightly saturated colors – reds, oranges, purples, yellows – in loopy sinuous forms and baroque curlicues, showing clustered intersecting circles and circles within circles, which give a psychedelic Mardi Gras effect to her work.